SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 ### SEMP Management API

-All of the commands and capabilities within the PusSub+ Manager can also be accomplished programmatically via the RESTful **Solace Element Management Protocol** (SEMP) API.
+All of the commands and capabilities within the PubSub+ Manager can also be accomplished programmatically via the RESTful **Solace Element Management Protocol** (SEMP) API.
 For more information on the SEMP API, please consult the following links:

  - [SEMPv2 Swagger Reference Documentation](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/config/index.html)
  - [SEMP User Guide](https://docs.solace.com/SEMP/Using-SEMP.htm)